Distributionally Robust Wireless Semantic Communication with Large AI Models: Wasserstein Distributionally Robust Wireless Semantic Communication

 Furthermore, the performance of wireless SemCom systems is fundamentally affected by two types of noise: channel noise and semantic noise. \textit{Channel noise} arises from physical-layer impairments such as thermal noise, fading, and interference~\cite{tse2005fundamentals}, which distort the transmitted signal and may persist despite conventional error correction, particularly in low-SNR or time-varying environments.
 In contrast, \textit{semantic noise }refers to distortions in meaning that occur even when the signal is correctly decoded, often due to the semantic encoder’s sensitivity to input perturbations or distributional shifts.
 Adversarial examples or out-of-distribution data~\cite{goodfellow_explaining_2015} can cause the encoder to generate unstable representations that fail to preserve the intended semantics.
 Notably, this type of degradation arises at the semantic level, independent of the physical channel quality.

 While existing SemCom methods have made progress in enhancing robustness, they often focus on mitigating either channel noise or semantic noise in isolation, and are typically designed for specific data modalities such as text~\cite{deepjscc_text} or images~\cite{masked_vqae}.
 This limits their applicability in more general settings involving diverse input types and jointly occurring distortions.
 These challenges underscore the need for a unified approach that can jointly handle both channel- and semantic-level uncertainties in a modality-agnostic manner.
-To this end, we propose a novel optimization framework, namely Wasserstein distributionally robust wireless SemCom (\OurAlg), grounded in the principles of WDRO~\cite{kuhn_wasserstein_2019}.
-The goal is to design a learning-based communication system that remains resilient to both semantic misalignments and transmission errors across diverse, dynamic wireless environments.